MicrosoftDocs/power-platform/power-virtual-agents/configure-sso.md

 Power Virtual Agents supports single sign-on (SSO), which means chatbots can sign the user in if they're in to the page where the bot is deployed.

-For example, the bot is hosted on the corporate intranet or in an app that the user is already signed in to).
+For example, the bot is hosted on the corporate intranet or in an app that the user is already signed in to.

 >[!IMPORTANT]
 >SSO is only supported for Azure Active Directory (Azure AD).
 Other account types such as Microsoft Account or other OAuth accounts are not supported for SSO in Power Virtual Agents.
 >You can suggest support for additional account types [at the Power Virtual Agents ideas forum](https://powerusers.microsoft.com/t5/Power-Virtual-Agents-Ideas/idb-p/pva_ideas).

+>[!IMPORTANT]
+>SSO is only supported on the Custom Website (web) channel.
+Microsoft Teams or other channels are not yet supported.
+>You can suggest support for additional channels [at the Power Virtual Agents ideas forum](https://powerusers.microsoft.com/t5/Power-Virtual-Agents-Ideas/idb-p/pva_ideas).

 ## Prerequisites